-I have read several articles about how the junior mining industry must innovate to stay relevant.
-Innovation and changing with the times may be what is needed in this economic climate.
+In 2016 I read several articles about how the junior mining industry must innovate to stay relevant.
+Innovation and changing with the times are what is needed in this economic climate.

-One company that is trying something new is Abitibi Royalties.
-They are promoting a new way for them to acquire royalty interests in early stage properties by offering to fund the claim fees on behalf of the property owner in return for a royalty.
+One company that was trying something new is Abitibi Royalties.
+They were promoting a new way for them to acquire royalty interests in early stage properties.
+They were offering to fund the claim fees on behalf of the property owner in return for a royalty.

 Their corporate website states that they would pay, for a specified period of time, the claim fees/taxes related to existing mineral properties or related to the staking of new mineral properties.